mui/toolpad/docs/data/toolpad/getting-started/first-app.md

 ### Bind data to UI

-1. Save the query and close the query editor.
-Next, we will bind this data to components on the page.
+1. Next, we will bind this data to components on the page.
 Click the **Data Grid** component to select it.

 1. Find the **rows** property in the inspector.
 Notice that there's a small **Bind** button to its right.
 Properties with this button next to them can be bound to state available on the page: